metapic/pino-hook-structured-logger/README.md

 const loggerWithBindings = logger.child({ user_id: 12345 })
 loggerWithBindings.info('User {user_id} logged in from {location}', 'Salzburg')

-// pino's mergingObject is a valid source of structured data too.
+// Pino's mergingObject is a valid source of structured data too.
 // the dedicated structured data object takes precedence over the mergingObject,
 // if both are present and there are any conflicting keys. logger.info(